lauratejada/lauratejada/README.md

 ## About me
 Hello there.
 My name is Laura Tejada.
 I am a System Engineer from Peru, based on Winnipeg, MB, Canada.

-Currently, studying Software Development Diploma program at Manitoba Institute of Trades and Technology.
+I recently graduated from the Software Development Diploma program at the Manitoba Institute of Trades and Technology.
 With more than 5 years of experience in web design and development, and other programming languages self-taught.
 Extensive experience in meetings with clients for the identification of requirements and design.

 Passionate about graphic design and web design.
-I’m looking to collaborate on new projects related with marketing, web design and development.
+I’m looking to collaborate on new projects related to education, marketing, web design, and development.

 ## Skills